EetuEH/Discord-bot-and-API-test-JS/README.md

 # Discord-bot-and-API-test-JS

-A basic Discord bot using Javascript and ran with node.js.
+A simple Discord bot using Javascript and ran with node.js.

+Commands:
+  -".ping" = Returns the latency of the bot(x ms)
+  -